Easy Chicken Pot Pie

 - Preheat oven to 450 degrees.

-- In a deep, 8-inch skillet, heat the olive oil over medium heat.
-Season the chicken with salt and pepper and add to the skillet cooking until done and no longer pink.
-Transfer to a plate and allow to rest until cool enough to handle.
-Cut the chicken into bite sized pieces.
+- In a deep, 8 inch heavy-bottomed skillet, heat the olive oil over medium heat.
+Season the chicken breasts with salt and pepper and add to the skillet.

-- Add the carrots, onion and celery to the skillet and sauté until softened.
-Add the garlic and peas continuing to cook for approximately 1 minute.
-Stir in the garlic powder, nutmeg, thyme and chicken stock and bring to a boil.
+- Add the carrots and onion to the skillet.
+Saute over medium heat until the vegetables have softened.
+Add the celery and continue to cook until softened.
+Stir in the garlic and cook for one minute.
+Add the garlic powder, nutmeg, thyme and stock to the pan stirring to combine.

 - Bake the pot pie for 15-20 minutes or until the crust is golden brown.
-Remove and serve immediately.
+Serve immediately.